 When restrictions lift again, Healthier Work has released a COVID19 Worker Wellbeing Factsheet for workplaces on supporting worker wellbeing during pandemic recovery and transition back to the workplace.

 Information on Mental Health and Wellbeing is also available on the ACT Government COVID-19 website.

 For some businesses, flexible and family-friendly arrangements already include working from home and practices to support this are well established.
 For others, workplans and styles will need to be adjusted to accommodate this new way of working.
 Regardless, working from home for long periods of time brings challenges, as well as opportunities.

-Guidance for employers on Working safely from home is provided on the ACT Government COVID-19 website.
-Use the WorkSafe ACT Working from Home WHS Checklist to assist employees in setting up their workstations.
+Use the WorkSafe ACT Working from Home WHS Checklist to assist employees in setting up their workstations at home.
 It is important that you also promote ways that employees can look after their physical and mental health at home (see the Workers tab for more information).